Woman thrown from 'spooked' pony near Scottish airport crossing after car passes by

 A woman has been thrown from the pony she was riding near an airport in Shetland after the animal was spooked by a passing car.

-The incident happened on the A970 near to the Sumburgh Airport runway crossing after 2.30pm on Tuesday.
+The incident happened on the A970 close to the Sumburgh Airport runway crossing after 2.30pm on Tuesday.

 Make sure you keep up to date with breaking news from across Scotland by signing up to our free newsletter here.